The Benefits of Dental Probiotics

 Dental probiotics increase colonies of healthy bacteria (viable bacteria) in your oral microbiome.
 Having enough good bacteria keeps the harmful bacteria at bay.

 If you think of your microbiome as a garden, beneficial bacteria are the flowers and harmful bacteria are the weeds.
-The more the flowers grow and thrive, the less space is available for weeds to take over.
-In this example, taking probiotics is like planting flower seeds.
+The more beneficial bacteria grow and thrive, the less space is available for harmful bacteria.
+In this sense, probiotics help support the oral microbiome.

 Do Dental Probiotics Actually Work?